Academic and Progress Notice & Separation Appeal Process

 • Enrolled in fall: Students must appeal by submitting a petition to the Committee on Exceptions.
 If approved, they can continue on academic or progress notice for the fall semester.
 If not approved they will be removed from fall classes.

-Reinstatement Following Academic and Progress Separation
+Restart Following Academic and Progress Pause

 • does not attend for one primary semester (fall/spring) and